JenanBayati-QM/JenanBayati-QM.github.io/another-page-5.md

 layout: default
 ---
 ## Day 21 (28.08.2023)
-I continued working on the jewlery.
+<b>I</b> continued working on the jewlery.
 I added texture to it that I had to play with a bit as there are many options to choose from.
 Also.
 I sculpted every pearl uniqely.
 There were over 100 objects that I had to work on separately.
 That took mos of my time.

 As I was done with my pearl jewlery I had to choose where to put it in order to use it as AR filter.
 First I searched for Open Source but the I thought <b>What if it was a filter in instagram?</b> more people would stumble up on it and would like to see it live.
 That then was what I aimed for.